Pylons/pyramid/docs/narr/security.rst

            as ``pyramid.security.Everyone`` and
            ``pyramid.security.Authenticated``. """

-       def remember(self, request, principal, **kw):
+       def remember(self, request, userid, **kw):
-           """ Return a set of headers suitable for 'remembering' the principal named ``principal`` when set in a response.
+           """ Return a set of headers suitable for 'remembering' the userid named ``userid`` when set in a response.
 An individual authentication policy and its consumers can decide on the composition and meaning of **kw. """

        def forget(self, request):
            """ Return a set of headers suitable for 'forgetting' the